 (Photographers – if you’d be happy to complete the short survey, I’d be very grateful!)

-Surveys are free for up to ten questions.
-There is a paid version available if you want to set up longer surveys and if you need more advanced functionality.
+Typeform used to offer a generous free plan although they have limited this recently to just a few free surveys per account.
+However, it’s still a great tool and well worth checking out.
+There is a paid version available if you want to set up multiple surveys and if you need more advanced functionality.

 I always recommend that it’s worth regularly ‘googling’ yourself or your business name to ensure that you are aware of any mentions online.